The City of Orinda wants your help, and your donation is tax deductible.

 The city has always been open to accepting donations, Severson said.
 At a Monday meeting of the City Council, Severson won approval from the rest of the council to make more efforts to solicit the contributions and to organize fundraising events.

-Councilwoman Victoria Smith dubbed it the "Friends
+Councilwoman Victoria Smith dubbed it the "Friends of Orinda."

 "It's just giving citizens another opportunity to be involved, to make a positive difference for good at the local level," Severson said.
 "I think a lot of people get overwhelmed or distressed in today's local economic environment, that everything is negative and nothing good can happen."